 The Motherhood Collective is a local gem – an opportunity for new and expectant moms to gather and exchange information on pregnancy, birth, and parenthood.
-They have panel discussions, parenting groups, playdates, and childcare!
-Meetings are at 10AM on the 2nd and 4th Monday of each month at Mosaic in The Plaza: 2323 Memorial Ave, Suite 19 (Lower level, next to HighPeak Sportswear).
-The Plaza is located behind the Lynchburg Public Library.
+They have panel discussions, parenting groups, playdates, walking groups and childcare!
 Read more on their website or Facebook page.

 For working mothers, the ability to continue to provide breastmilk to their babies just makes economic sense!
 Companies successful at retaining valued employees after childbirth find that two components can make the difference: providing dedicated space (as small as 4’ x 5’) for breastfeeding employees to express milk in privacy, and providing worksite lactation support.
 The payoff is significant: more satisfied, loyal employees and cost savings to the business.
 These savings are seen in such areas as:

 - Retention of experienced employees;